mikesturm/Kinetic/Projects/Project-AttachmentA.md

 ### Phase 3: Finalize Attachment A Process, ownership, & Work Instructions

 - [ ] Document each step for creating, updating, and sending the Attachment A.

+  - Can we trust the AMs will run the template?
+Can we automate the creation of each Att.
+A but collect inputs from the AM on which customers & sites are included?

+  - [ ] Meet wtih Stephanie to see how we might be able to automate the running of the template

 - [ ] Define ownership, create work instructions, and store alongside the master template.(Mike, Jake, Melissa)

 ### Phase 4: Pilot Rollout to Select Accounts